PrintNode/PrintNode-JS/README.md

 - `{}` returns all connection/disconnection information for your account.
 - `{computerId: 123}` returns all connection/disconnection information for the computer with id `123`.

-This makes a subscription to all scales which match the options criteria.
-All matching scales information currently held at PrintNode will immediately be sent to the WebSocket client and new matching scales information will be sent to this WebSocket client as soon as it is received at PrintNode.

 The second argument is an optional function which will be called when a scales measurement is received by the WebSocket client.

 The third argument is an optional context; if supplied, its value is what `this` resolves to within the callback.